-For more information, see TEA's Student Assessment Division SSI site at http://www.tea.state.tx.us/student.assessment/resources/ssi/index.html.
-(Source: TEA Student Assessment Division)
+This indicator is also shown in Section III of the reports.
+For more information, see TEA's Student Assessment Division SSI site at http://ritter.tea.state.tx.us/student.assessment/resources/ssi/index.html

 Students by Grade: Percentages are calculated by dividing the number of students in each grade by the total number of students.
 (Source: PEIMS, Oct.
-2007)
+2009)

-Students with Disciplinary Placements: Counts and percents of students placed in alternative education programs under Chapter 37 of the Texas Education Code (Discipline; Law and Order) are shown (for the 2006-07 school year) in the AEIS reports.
+Students with Disciplinary Placements: Counts and percents of students placed in alternative education programs under Chapter 37 of the Texas Education Code (Discipline; Law and Order) are shown (for the 2008-09 school year) in the AEIS reports.
 Disciplinary placement counts are obtained from PEIMS records.
 Districts report the disciplinary actions taken toward students who are removed from the classroom for at least one day.
 Although students can have multiple removals throughout the year, this measure counts students only once and includes only those whose removal results in a placement in a disciplinary alternative education program or juvenile justice alternative education program.
 It is calculated as follows: